Prometheus

 * `fallback_index` - Fallback position

-* `team_id` / `team_name` - Team identifiers (if governance enabled)
+* `team_id` / `team_name` - Team identifiers (empty when governance is not used)

 <Note>